met4citizen/TalkingHead/README.md

 `ttsVolume` | Google text-to-speech volume gain (in dB) in the range [-96.0, 16.0].
 Default is `0`.
 `ttsTrimStart` | Trim the viseme sequence start relative to the beginning of the audio (shift in milliseconds).
 Default is `0`.
 `ttsTrimEnd`| Trim the viseme sequence end relative to the end of the audio (shift in milliseconds).
 Default is `300`.
+`lipsyncLang`| Lip-sync language.
+Currently 'en' and 'fi' are supported.
+Default is `fi`.
 `pcmSampleRate` | PCM (signed 16bit little endian) sample rate used in `speakAudio` in Hz.
 Default is `22050`.
 `modelPixelRatio` | Sets the device's pixel ratio.
 Default is `1`.
 `modelFPS` | Frames per second.
 Default is `30`.